cagedcrown/cagedcrown.github.io/tutorials/_posts/2015-01-03-hosting-your-site-on-github.md

 ## GitHub: Create your unique repository

-1) Github allows every user to host their site for free.
+Github allows every user to host their site for free.
 The only catch is that you have to create a repo that is `USERNAME.github.io`.

-2) Create a new repo that is an exact match of your username.
+Create a new repo that is an exact match of your username.

 <img src="/img/github_io.png" alt="github">

-### git init or git clone
+## git init or git clone

-3) git init

 ```
 touch README.md